Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Case Study

 \subsection{Computational Cost Analysis}

-Additionally, the computational cost of DFCL is compared against the decision-focused multi-task learning (DFMTL) \citep{DFMTL} and task-wise DFL under a continual learning setting.
-The cumulative training times are reported in Fig.~\ref{fig:training_time}.
-For DFMTL, training time grows non-linearly as tasks accumulate, since new task data are merged with all previous data for joint retraining.
-Task-wise DFL trains a new model from scratch for each incoming task, yielding slightly higher training time than DFL and a memory footprint that increases linearly with the number of tasks.
-In contrast, DFCL shows a relatively stable training time as tasks accumulate, due to its regularization-based incremental updates.
+Additionally, the computational cost of DFCL is compared against decision-focused multi-task learning (DFMTL) \cite{DFMTL} and task-wise DFL under a continual learning setting.
+Fig.~\ref{fig:training_time} reports the cumulative training time in panel (a) and the memory footprint in panel (b).
+For DFMTL, the cumulative training time grows non-linearly as tasks accumulate, since new task data are merged with all previous data for joint retraining.
+Task-wise DFL also exhibits increasing cost because a new model must be trained from scratch for each incoming task.
+In contrast, DFCL performs regularization-based incremental updates on the current task only, leading to the flattest growth in cumulative training time.
+By Task~6, the cumulative training time of DFCL is about $4.7\times 10^{3}$~s, compared with about $7.0\times 10^{3}$~s for task-wise DFL and $2.6\times 10^{4}$~s for DFMTL.

+Panel (b) addresses the memory scalability of the surrogate buffer.
+The memory footprint of DFCL stays nearly constant after Task~2 at about 0.12--0.13~GB, whereas task-wise DFL and DFMTL rise to about 0.35~GB and 0.75~GB, respectively, by Task~6.
+This bounded cost stems from maintaining a single continually updated predictor, diagonal Fisher statistics, and a capped surrogate memory, rather than storing all historical data for joint retraining or keeping one model per task.
+These results indicate that the proposed online adaptation mechanism remains practical for long task streams in both training time and memory usage.